 The Lesson Plan

-The plan will introduce you to two main types of photographers: method and flexible.
+The lesson plan is a bonus file.
+It’s as valuable as the action cards.
+It will introduce you to two main types of photographers: method and flexible.

 Using the instructions in the plan, you’ll gain a better understanding of your style.